 We are transforming the food system one garden at a time.
-In the last 6 years, our team of formerly incarcerated landscapers has built over 400 edible gardens throughout the East Bay, empowering hundreds of people to grow their own food.
+In the last 9 years, our team has built over 450 edible gardens throughout the Bay Area, empowering hundreds of people to grow their own food.
 Now, we're cultivating urban farms and training centers that will dramatically increase the scope and scale of this work.

 By building a local, sustainable food system, we can create thousands of green jobs.
 We provide fair wages with comprehensive benefits for a dignified livelihood in the food system because our communities have been starved for safe, healthy, and empowering jobs for far too long.